adminho/machine-learning/Neural network/README.md

 # Note

-## In file 'test_tensorflow.py'

-Can edit the root path and dataset file at line 8 and 9
+In file __'test_tensorflow.py'__, you Can edit the root path and dataset file at line 8 and 9

 ```
 csv_dir = 'D:/MyProject/machine-learning/Neural network' 	# your root path of a dataset	file